sculptor/sculptor.github.io/documentation/developers-guide.md

 javaType.ShortString=String
 ~~~

-The type of the automatically generated id attribute is defined as
+The type of the automatically generated [id attribute][6] is defined as

 ~~~
 id.type=Long